AzizNadirov/ParVu/README.md

 ## Overview

 This application allows you to execute SQL queries on Parquet files.
+Uses [DuckDB](https://duckdb.org/) Python implementation

 ## Features